nickhinderer/interactive-web-map/reports/ux5.md

 Note any aid that wass given along with anything you notice from their use of the application.
 Add issues to GitHub for any changes necessary to the system.

-G Sili was pretty familiar with all the tasks and was able to complete everything in efficient time.
+G Sili was able to complete all the tasks in efficient time since she is fairly tech savy.

 | Task | problem, aid, observation | hi/med/low | github#  |
 | :--- | :--- | :---: | :---: |